Category: Personal Updates

 An Open Letter To Sustrans

 To whom it may concern, I felt compelled to write to your organisation after spending several days cycling from Dover to the East Midlands, having just arrived from continental Europe.
-My intention was to make this journey as enjoyable and safe as possible, rather than to cover the distance in the minimum possible amount of […] Continue reading →
+My intention was to make this journey as enjoyable and safe as possible, rather than to cover the distance in the minimum possible amount of time.
+Naturally therefore I looked to the National Cycle Network, in search of off-road and quiet routes through the country.
+May I, then, congratulate you on having constructed one of the most comprehensive cycling infrastructures that I have come across during my bicycle travels in… Continue reading →

 -